 Thank you for your interest in the Chemistry PhD Program at the University of Illinois at Urbana-Champaign.
-More information about the PhD program is found on the graduate degrees page.
-Our recommended application deadline for full consideration for the Fall 2018 semester is December 1, 2017.
-However, we strongly encourage earlier submission of applications to maximize opportunities for fellowships.
-We do not accept applications for spring semester admission.
+More information about our PhD program is found on the graduate degrees page.

 - Personal statement